Tax Landscape in Entertainment

 What’s available:

 Many states offer tax credits or rebates for qualifying production expenses incurred in-state.
-2024 sees increased funding or expanded eligibility in pivotal markets:
+2024 sees increased funding or expanded eligibility in key markets:

 California: Film & TV Tax Credit 3.0 includes incentives for new series, relocating shows, and independent projects.

-Georgia: Continues to offer up to 30% transferable tax credits—still one of the most reliable in the U.S.
+Georgia: Continues to offer up to 30% transferable tax credits—still one of the most robust in the U.S.

-New York: Expanded post-production tax credit and added bonuses for hiring varied crew.
+New York: Expanded post-production tax credit and added bonuses for hiring diverse crew.

 Illinois & New Mexico: Introduced additional incentives for local hiring and below-the-line crew.